mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 // fetch relevant user insights and send alerts to slack
 1. add a button with label 'Spawn Workers'
-	- 1.1. spawn a worker 'ABC' to run 'fetch all the users who signed up and send to channel #growth on slack, every day at 8pm'
+	- 1.1. spawn a worker 'Growth' to run 'fetch all the users who signed up and send to channel #growth on slack, every day at 8pm'
-    - 1.2. spawn a worker 'DEF' which runs 'fetch all the users who churned this week and send to channel #growth on slack, every week on Monday'
+    - 1.2. spawn a worker 'Monitor' which runs 'fetch all the users who churned this week and send to channel #growth on slack, every week on Monday'
-    - 1.3. spawn a worker 'GHI' which runs 'fetch all users in the schema and send to channel #marketing on slack'
+    - 1.3. spawn a worker 'Market' which runs 'fetch all users grouped by location and send to channel #marketing on slack'
 ```

 #### Concurrency